hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_7/epistles_third_series/785_44_sturdy.md

 I don't, want them starved and worked and cursed for all their pains.

 A word more.
 I shall be very glad if you can point out to me where I have preached torturing the flesh.
-As for the Shâstras (scriptures), I shall be only too glad if a Shâstri (Pundit) dares oppose us with the rules of life laid down for Sannyasins and Paramahamsas.
+As for the Shāstras (scriptures), I shall be only too glad if a Shāstri (Pundit) dares oppose us with the rules of life laid down for Sannyasins and Paramahamsas.

 Well, Sturdy, my heart aches.
 I understand it all.
 I know what you are